 - so that others, including clients, the public and other regulators, will know about their behaviour and will be able to take appropriate steps to protect themselves

 - because a finding of dishonesty may affect whether we feel able to subsequently reach agreement with the person.
-For example, to work in a particular law firm, or to take certain steps or comply with conditions.
+For example, to work in a particular law firm, or to take certain steps or comply with conditions imposed on them.

 Evidence and indicators of dishonesty

 It can be difficult to assess whether false or inaccurate statements were made dishonestly.
 People make mistakes and not all inaccurate statements are considered, by the standards of ordinary decent people, to be dishonest.
 Proof of a dishonest motive is not required to make a finding of dishonesty.
 However, evidence suggesting a motive, for example that the conduct led to financial gain or concealed an error, may carry significant weight.

 Evidence of what a person was thinking and knew at the time is very important.
 Similarly, evidence of the person's actual behaviour and their own words, such as in emails or other documents they write, is often crucial as this can often demonstrate what they knew, or what they were thinking.